Prince Richard, Duke of Gloucester: Early life

+Richard was baptised at the Royal Chapel of All Saints in Windsor Great Park on 20 October 1944 by the retired Archbishop of Canterbury, Cosmo Gordon Lang.
+His godparents were his paternal aunt, Queen Elizabeth, Princess Marie Louise (his first cousin twice removed), Princess Alice, Countess of Athlone (his grandaunt and first cousin twice removed, for whom her daughter, Lady May Abel Smith stood proxy), the Duke of Buccleuch (his maternal uncle), the Marquess of Cambridge (his cousin), Lady Sybil Phipps (his maternal aunt), and General the Earl Alexander of Tunis (for whom his wife, then Lady Margaret Alexander, stood proxy).
+Because of the War, newspapers did not identify the precise location of the christening, saying only that it took place at "a private chapel in the country".
+When Richard was four months old, he accompanied his parents to Australia, where his father served as governor-general from 1945 to 1947.
+The family returned to Barnwell Manor in 1947, where Richard spent most of his childhood.

 Education and career

-Prince Richard's early education took place at home, under the instruction of Rosalind Ramirez, who had also tutored young King Faisal II of Iraq; later, he attended Wellesley House School at Broadstairs and Eton College.
-In 1963, he matriculated at Magdalene College, Cambridge, where he read architecture, graduating with the degree of Bachelor of Arts in June 1966.
-As is customary at Cambridge, this was promoted to MA (Cantab) in 1971.
+Richard's early education took place at home, under the instruction of Rosalind Ramirez, who had also tutored young King Faisal II of Iraq; later, he attended Wellesley House School at Broadstairs and Eton College.
+In 1963, he matriculated at Magdalene College, Cambridge, where he studied architecture, graduating with the degree of Bachelor of Arts in June 1966.
+As is customary at Cambridge, this proceeded to MA (Cantab) in 1971.

-In 1966, Prince Richard joined the Offices Development Group in the Ministry of Public Building and Works for a year of practical work.
+In 1966, Richard joined the Offices Development Group in the Ministry of Public Building and Works for a year of practical work.
 He returned to Cambridge in 1967, completing both parts of the Diploma in Architecture degree in June 1969.
 Upon passing his exams, he became a practising partner with Hunt Thompson Associates, Architects, in London.

 Marriage and family

-On 8 July 1972, Richard married the Danish-born Birgitte van Deurs Henriksen in St Andrew's Church at Barnwell, Northamptonshire; they have three children:
+On 8 July 1972, Richard married Danish-born Birgitte van Deurs Henriksen at St Andrew's Church, Barnwell, Northamptonshire; the Duke and Duchess of Gloucester have three children: